BrunoScharlau/CarbonIQ/README.md

 flutter run
 ```
 And select the Android device you want to run the app in.

+**Important**: To make testing and demoing easier, the app will first display a Demo Menu.
+Press the first button from the top to run the App normally, or select another mode for testing.
+(Note: the demo users are randomly generated and do not reflect the behavior of any real-world person).

 ## Data sources
 The data used to calculate carbon emissions is taken from the following sources: